hphelion/documentation/migration-details-reference.md

 	**For Windows Server 2008 R1 SP2 x86 and x64**

 	a.
-Click Allow a program through Windows Firewall.
+Click `Allow a program through Windows Firewall`.
     <img src="media/images-rdp-allow-program.png" width="580" alt="" />

 	b.
-In the Windows Firewall Settings window, click the Exceptions tab.
+In the Windows Firewall Settings window, click the `Exceptions` tab.

 	c.
 Select `Remote Desktop`, and then click `OK`.
     <img src="media/images-rdp-enable-rdp.png" width="580" alt="" />

 You have now added the Remote Desktop exception back into the Windows Firewall settings.

+### Modifying KMS host ###

+Any instance booted from a Windows image transitioned from version 12.12 will not be able to connect to the KMS host to receive the required license activation.
+To fix this:

+1. Log in to the Windows instance (as described above).
+2. Run the following as Administrator:

+    `slmgr.vbs /skms 169.254.169.254:1688`

+Microsoft gives you a 3-day grace period for acquiring a license activation for *new instances*.
+However, KMS activations are valid for 180 days.
+For volumes that are transitioned, we assume those volumes had an instance using the volume and had acquired license activation.
+This means you would be working within the 180-day limit and not the 3-day grace period.

+You must reactivate your license for your KMS client within 180 days; however, by default the KMS client will attempt to reactivate every 7 days.
+If this fails, the client will then try every two hours until it is reactivated, giving up after 180 days.

 ## For further information ## {#MoreInfo}

 For more information on data transitioning, as well as general information about version 13.5:

-* The [Self-Migration Reference Guide](/migration-overview) page contains details on how to migrate your data yourself from version 12.12 to 13.5 of the HP Cloud
+* The [Data Transition Guide](/migration-overview) page contains details on how to migrate your data yourself from version 12.12 to 13.5 of the HP Cloud
 * [Known issues and best practices](https://community.hpcloud.com/article/known-issues-and-best-practices-compute-and-networking-135) in version 13.5
 * Our [release notes for version 13.5](/release-notes/) of the HP Cloud software
 * The [version 13.5 overview](/version-overview/) provides a look at the different software versions available